What are my divorce options?

 Do-it-Yourself Divorce is the lowest cost option.
 The only fees you'll pay are those directly related to the paperwork and court filing process.

-A Do-it-Yourself Divorce ranges from $300 to $1,500, depending on the complexity of your case and specific court and paperwork fees.
+A Do-it-Yourself Divorce ranges from $300 to $1,500, depending on the complexity of your case and specific, court costs and paperwork fees.

 A Do-it-Yourself Divorce can take a few weeks to a few months.